 - White space: Don't be afraid of it.
 A website has infinite space and giving your readers room to enjoy your content is a gift;

 - Adding value: Does your website add value for your audience?
 They've landed on your website for a reason.
-If they don't gain anything from it what's the point of its existence?
+If they don't gain anything from it, why does it exist?

 - Uncontrollable elements: People like control.
-Doing the work for them may seem generous but in reality it's not cool.
+Doing the work for them may seem generous but more often than not, they don't like it.
 Automatic carousels, especially with text within them, means that a user doesn't decide how long they can focus on a single slide.
 You've made that decision for them.

-- Other people's opinions: This deserves a post on its own but I'll try to summarise.
-It's easy for people to give their opinions on your website.
+- Other people's opinions: It's easy for people to give their opinions on your website.
 The problem is that you don't know why they are giving those opinions or how valuable those opinions are.
 Did you guide their opinion with your comments?
 Are they using your website in the same way your audience would use it?
-Do they have fundamental knowledge of proper design and typography?
+Do they have a fundamental knowledge of professional design and typography?
 Before giving it to your friends, family, and posting it on user testing websites, try to understand whether the responses will actually give you any value.

 These rules are only a subset of what it takes to build a valuable and beautiful website for your business and audience.
 It takes years of learning and experience to accurately convert the requirements of a business into a layout that works.